chakrit/timer-shim/README.md

 > All problems in computer science can be solved by another level of indirection

-TIMER-SHIM is a simple wrapper around standard timer functions which allows you to stub / test / fake their call and timing function without resorting to tricky global setTimeout/setInterval override.
+TIMER-SHIM is a simple wrapper around standard timer functions adding the ability to mock / stub / test timing functions with ease.

-If you have trouble getting mocha and sinon fake timers to behave, you might find this simple module useful.
+If you have trouble getting mocha and sinon fake timers to behave, or you have trouble testing code that depends on `setTimeout` and/or `setInterval` you will find this simple comes in quite handy.

-Additionally, TIMER-SHIM also provides a few niceties over standard timer functions, including:
+Additionally, TIMER-SHIM also provides a few niceties over standard timer functions,
+including:

-* Call with timeout number before the function.
+* Call with timeout number before the function (or vice versa - doesn't matter.)
 * Shorter and simpler aliases without any magic or prototype infection.
-* Validates against NaN and non-function values to save you debugging time.
+* Protect against NaN and non-function values to save you debugging time.

+And best of all:

+* Provides `pause()`, `resume()` and `wind()` so you can test your timing functionality directly in a sane way.

-At its core, it simply delegates the calls to setTimeout/setInterval internally but by calling those function via TIMER-SHIM you can more easily test your time-dependent code.
+At its core, the shim simply delegates calls to `setTimeout`/`setInterval` internally but by calling those function via TIMER-SHIM you can more easily test your time-dependent code.

+There is a little caveat though, as I try not to pollute your global namespace in that you must update all your `setTimeout` and `setInterval` to use TIMER-SHIM's provided functions instead to be able to use the time simulation functions.

 # INSTALL